-A sequencer modulation track can be a useful tool to modulate the filter cutoff point.
+♪ Freaky idea: A sequencer modulation track can be a useful tool to modulate the filter cutoff point for interesting stepped harmonic effects.
 In step mode you can assign a different modulation amount to each step of the sequence.

 8. THE LFO